Am I good enough to go to heaven?

 (2 Corinthians chapter 10, verse 12)

-When we measure ourselves by our own standards, we will always pass the test! - This might not be good enough, though, when sitting for a test we haven't studied for, or attending an interview we are over-confident about ... and it definitely wouldn't be wise preparation for our appearance before the judgement seat of God.
+Measuring ourselves by our own standards isn't good enough when sitting for a test we haven't studied for, or going to an interview for a job we are ignorant about.
+And it is definitely unwise to approach our coming appearance before the judgement seat of God in this way.

 But with me it is a very small thing that I should be judged by you, or by man's judgement.
 Yes, I do not judge my own self.
 For I know nothing against myself.
 Yet I am not justified by this, but he who judges me is the Lord.